Understanding Hungarian Vowels and Consonants for English Speakers

 - Hungarian Alphabet and Pronunciation - Omniglot

-Comprehensive guide to the Hungarian alphabet and its pronunciation.
+Comprehensive guide to Hungarian letters and pronunciation rules.

 - Hungarian Pronunciation Guide - Transparent Language